 It may seem as if Flexeril is no longer working, which may make it tempting to take more.
 If more is taken, it can trigger a wide range of side effects, not the least of which is the potential for overdose.

 A cyclobenzaprine overdose can come on suddenly and rapidly.
-The U.S. National Library of Medicine (NLM) explains that the most common side effects are tachycardia (irregular heart rate) and drowsiness.
+The most common side effects are arrhythmia (irregular heart rate) and drowsiness.

 The U.S. Drug Enforcement Administration (DEA) published in 2010 that there were more than 12,000 emergency room visits that involved cyclobenzaprine.
 Over 10,000 case mentions of exposure to cyclobenzaprine were reported to the American Association of Poison Control Centers.